captainenkay0712/token_synchronize/README.md

 **Accounts:**
 - `token_program_id`: Must be the `Token-2022` program ID.
-- `account`: The token account to read the balance from.
+- `account`: The mint account to read the balance from.
-- `mint`: The mint account for the token.

 ## Getting Started